 If you are looking for a Christian group, we hope this helps you with your initial selection of possibilities.
-We have very many Christian clubs, so choosing one can be confusing!
+Christian life at USC is amazing!
+We have very many Christian clubs, so choosing one can be confusing.
 If you’d like some guidance about which one might be right for you, contact Rev. Jim Burklo, Senior Associate Dean of Religious Life.

 Evangelical or “non-denominational” Protestant Christian

 The majority of our Christian clubs are in this category.
 Some evangelical clubs represent particular Protestant denominations, and others do not.
 “Evangelicals” include “fundamentalist” Christians who interpret the Bible in a very literalistic way, and are on a continuum with other evangelicals who interpret it literally in some cases and symbolically in others.
 The term “non-denominational” is often used by evangelical or fundamentalist churches which are not affiliated with larger organizations, or which are affiliated with larger organizations that do not consider themselves to be distinct “denominations”.
 This category includes all Christian clubs not otherwise listed on this page.

 Pentecostals are evangelical Protestant Christians who put a special emphasis on the gifts of the Holy Spirit as described in the second chapter of the book of Acts in the New Testament.

 - Chi Alpha (Assemblies of God)

 SDA is a Protestant evangelical Christian denomination with a distinctive theology that includes observing the Sabbath on Saturdays.

 - Seventh Day Adventist Chinese Student Community

 Progressive Christians are mostly Protestant Christians who “take the Bible seriously because they don’t have to take it literally”, do not have a fixed doctrine, are especially focused on peacemaking and social justice, and are affirming of LGBTQ sexuality.
 More about progressive Christians at USC HERE